 And since you now know and understand the ingredients, you know that these bars are just as gentle and effective on your hair as any other shampoo in addition to being a better packaging option!

 How long will a zero waste shampoo and conditioner bar actually last

 How long a bar will last you will of course depend on the length and thickness of your hair and how often you wash your hair.
 When stored properly, they can last over 75 washes!

 Of course various members of our team use our zero waste shampoo and conditioner bars.
 In our experience, one person used the same bars (shampoo + conditioner) for over six months and another two people are 3 months into their bars and still going strong.

 They’re also great for traveling — more room in your liquid bag for other essentials — excellent for gifting and getting your friends hooked on eco-friendly hair care products, and they make great shaving products when in a pinch or if one of your bars lasts longer than the other.

-This set is being used by 2 people going on 3 months!
+At the time this photo was taken: this set is being used by 2 people going on 3 months!

 What hair types are zero waste shampoo and conditioner bars good for?

 For example, this Peppermint Breeze bar uses peppermint essential oil and is best used on oily hair or those with scalp issues such as dandruff or psoriasis.
 But this Simply Shampoo bar is unscented and great for people with sensitive scalps and/or a sensitivity to natural scents and fragrances.
 And this Blossom Shampoo + Conditioner Bar Bundle is great for any and all skin types or colors, scented with plumeria flower, sandalwood, and citrus.